isomerpages/mse-zerowaste/_zero-waste/05c-ewaste.md

 ---
-layout: leftnav-page-content
-title: Electrical and electronic equipment
+title: 'Electrical and electronic equipment'
 permalink: /zero-waste-masterplan/chapter3/ewaste/
-breadcrumb: Zero Waste Masterplan - Chapter 3 - A Circular Economy Approach To Closing Three Resource Loops
+breadcrumb: 'Zero Waste Masterplan - Chapter 3 - A Circular Economy Approach To Closing Three Resource Loops'
-collection_name: zero-waste
-second_nav_title: "Chapter 3 - A Circular Economy Approach To Closing Three Resource Loops"
+third_nav_title: 'Chapter 3 - A Circular Economy Approach To Closing Three Resource Loops'

 ---

 ### As a country, we discard an estimated 60,000 tonnes of e-waste annually.
 This is equivalent to each person throwing away 11kg of e-waste, or the weight of 73 mobile phones.